Japan: Latest Famitsu video game charts

-Apparently, the workforce at Famitsu has revealed estimated gross sales for the week of 30th December, 2019 to fifth January, 2020.
+Apparently, the group at Famitsu has revealed estimated gross sales for the week of 30th December, 2019 to fifth January, 2020.
 Usually the charts are revealed on a Wednesday afternoon UK time.
-You’ll discover that this chart doesn’t embrace gross sales, however on the software program facet of issues, Nintendo is clearly dominating.
-Simply have a look at the highest twenty as it’s comprised solely of Nintendo Swap titles!
+You’ll discover that this chart doesn’t embody gross sales, however on the software program facet of issues, Nintendo is clearly dominating.
+Simply take a look at the highest twenty as it’s comprised fully of Nintendo Swap titles!

 Software program Gross sales (adopted by lifetime gross sales)